-The Rev. John Finley is the co-founder and head of Epiphany School, a tuition-free, independent middle school for economically-disadvantaged children and children who have been abused and neglected.
-Mr. Finley has helped launch 19 other schools across the country inspired by Epiphany’s example and has also been involved in other initiatives in education including the Nativity Preparatory School in Boston, the Nativity Schools Educational Network, Codman Academy Public Charter School, Esperanza Academy in Lawrence, MA, Urban Achievers, Bridge Boston Public Charter School, and Boston Scholars.
+The Rev. John Finley is the co-founder and head of Epiphany School.
+Mr. Finley has also helped launch 19 other schools across the country inspired by Epiphany’s example and has also been involved in other initiatives in education including the Nativity Preparatory School in Boston, the Nativity Schools Educational Network, Codman Academy Public Charter School, Esperanza Academy in Lawrence, MA, Urban Achievers, Bridge Boston Public Charter School, and Boston Scholars.

 He serves on several boards including the Harvard College Overseers’ Visiting Committee for the Memorial Church, Harvard’s Open Gate Foundation, the Harvard Episcopal Chaplaincy, and the Signet Society, as well as on the Advisory Board of Forward Movement.
 He is a judge for the Caplan Children’s Prize and is also a trustee of the Stephen Phillips Scholarship Fund, a last-dollar scholarship program in Salem, MA.
 In his vocation as an Episcopal priest, he serves the parish of St. Mary’s in Dorchester, MA and is affiliated as well with the Church of the Redeemer in Chestnut Hill, MA.
 He lives in downtown Boston with his husband, Stan McGee.